mesonbuild/meson/manual tests/4 standalone binaries/readme.txt

 This directory shows how you can build redistributable binaries.
 On OSX this menans building an app bundle and a .dmg installer.
-On Linux it means building a binary that bundles its dependencies.
+On Linux it means building an archive that bundles its dependencies.
 On Windows it means building an .exe installer.

 To build each package you run the corresponding build_ARCH.sh build